What are ESG funds and are they worth investing in?

 | 2023-2025 | Roughly in line | Normalisation; varies significantly by fund and sector |

-The structural argument for ESG — that better-governed, lower-risk companies outperform over the long run — remains contested in the academic literature.
-What is clearer is that ESG funds reflect specific portfolio tilts (sector weights, factor exposures) that will help or hurt depending on market conditions.
-They should be evaluated on their actual composition, not just the ESG label.
+The structural argument for ESG is that better-governed, lower-risk companies may outperform over the long run.
+The evidence remains contested.
+What is clearer is that ESG funds reflect specific portfolio tilts, such as sector weights and factor exposures, that will help or hurt depending on market conditions.
+They should be evaluated on actual composition, fees and methodology, not just the ESG label.

 Greenwashing red flags